tanmayjuneja8/DAO-buildspace/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# buildspace x thirdweb - My own DAO with just Javascript

 ### **Welcome 👋**
 To get started with this DAO, follow these commands: